ULJ-Yale/qunex/README.md

 ==========
 ---

-The Multimodal Neuroimaging Analysis Platform (MNAP) suite of tools integrates several packages that support a flexible and extensible framework for data organization, preprocessing, quality assurance, and various analyses across neuroimaging modalities.
+The Multimodal Neuroimaging Analysis Platform (MNAP) Suite of tools integrates several packages that support a flexible and extensible framework for data organization, preprocessing, quality assurance, and various analyses across neuroimaging modalities.
 The MNAP suite is flexible and can be updated by adding functions developed around its component tools.